 - Media Research Mini-Paper-Each student will write a four-page (double-spaced) research and opinion paper, using APA, Chicago, Turabian, or MLA style for citations or references.
 The report should focus on a communications subject of their choosing.
 The topic of the report may be derived from the textbook, class discussions, or a related media issue.
 The paper should be submitted through Sakai Assignments.
-Due March 17th. - Oral Report on Mini-Paper-Each student will make a brief oral report to the class about their Mini-Research Paper. - News and Media Literacy Analysis-Each student will complete a one-page, double spaced, report on News & Media Literacy based on the textbook's Media Literacy & the Critical Process Sections and the Media Literacy and Digital Information videos.
-Due April 12th. - Final Exam-Students will submit the final exam by the due date via SAKAI and E-Mail, by Saturday, May 6th, 3:00 PM CT.
+Do not use Al applications.
+Due March 1st. - Oral Report on Mini-Paper-Each student will make a brief oral report to the class about their Mini-Research Paper. - News and Media Literacy Analysis-Each student will complete a one-page, double spaced, report on News & Media Literacy based on the textbook's Media Literacy & the Critical Process Sections and the Media Literacy and Digital Information videos.
+Due April 10th. - Final Exam-Students will submit the final exam by the due date via SAKAI and E-Mail, by Monday, Apr.
+29th, 3:00 PM CT.